SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/windows.md

 ---
-id: install-collector-windows
+id: windows
+title: Install a Collector on Windows
 ---

-# Install a Collector on Windows

 Follow the steps in this topic to install or uninstall a collector on Windows.
 See [Installed Collectors](/docs/send-data/sources/installed-collectors) for information on other OSs.